 - Physical abuse

-Individual sessions are 50 minutes and my fee is £60 per session.
+Individual sessions are 50 minutes and my fee works on a sliding scale of £50 to £70 per session.

 I am originally from London and enjoy working in my home town.
 I have worked as an actor and musician and enjoy working with creatives of all kinds.
 Over the past 10 years I've worked with training healthcare professionals in communication skills, enabling them handle complex and challenging issues.
 I currently volunteer as a counsellor at a bereavement service in Waltham Forest and I live in Stroud with my partner and two young children.